-Norish plc is a provider of temperature controlled, ambient storage and related services to the food industry in the United Kingdom.
-During the year, the Group acquired Townview Foods Limited.
+Norish plc is a provider of temperature controlled, ambient storage, commodity trading and related services to the food industry in the United Kingdom.

-Townview Foods Limited is a meat import company based in Newry, Northern Ireland.
+Townview Foods Limited is a commodity trading company based in Newry, Northern Ireland.
 It procures supplies of raw and cooked beef, mutton, lamb, pork and poultry products from around the world in order to supply major food manufacturing and wholesale companies across the UK, including Northern Ireland.
 The Group agreed to pay an aggregate consideration of up to £8.25m subject also to the possible payment of an extra amount by reference to excess profits in 2013 and 2014.
-Since acquisition, Townview Foods Limited has contributed £3,231,000 to Group revenues and £131,000 to Group operating profit from continuing operations.
+During 2013, Townview Foods Limited contributed £11,373,000 to Group revenues and £420,000 to Group operating profit from continuing operations.
+In 2013, the Group paid £170,000 in deferred consideration.
+Following a reassessment of the amount that the Group estimates it will need to pay the vendor, the aggregate consideration has been valued at £754,000 at the date of acquisition.
+This re-assessment has resulted in a credit to the Consolidated Statement of Comprehensive Income of £737,000.